dbl-works/terraform/http-proxy/README.md

   public_subnet_id = "subnet-1234567890"
   vpc_id           = "vpc-1234567890"
-  cidr_block       = "123.123.123.123/32" # of the VPC in which your application server is running
+  cidr_block       = "123.123.123.123/32" # of the VPC in which your application server is running public_key       = "ssh-rsa xxx" # SSH key used for the initial set up

   # optional
   eip           = "12.34.5.678" # if omitted, a new EIP is allocated